PE5PVB/RDSExpert/README.md

 This tool will be of particular interest to radio engineers and anyone with an interest in radio engineering.
 Its purpose is to allow in-depth analysis of the RDS data carried by FM signals, which webservers cannot completely display for obvious usability reasons.
 <br>
 <br>
-<b>It is important to note that the RDS decoding is less sensitive than that used natively by TEF webservers.</b> Therefore, an "acceptable" signal is necessary for accurate decoding.
+<b>It is important to note that the RDS decoding is less sensitive than that used natively by FM-DX webservers.</b> Therefore, an "acceptable" signal is necessary for accurate decoding.
 While it would be technically possible to increase the decoding sensitivity, this would increase the risk of displaying erroneous data, making the tool less reliable.
-For DX receptions and very weak signals, it is therefore strongly recommended to use the integrated decoder of the TEF webservers.
+For DX receptions and very weak signals, it is therefore strongly recommended to use the integrated decoder of the FM-DX webservers.
 <br>
 <br>
 <b>Initially, this tool only works with HTTPS servers due to web browsers restrictions.